tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When a connection is established by resuming a session, new ClientHello.random and ServerHello.random values are hashed with the session's master_secret.
-Provided that the master_secret has not been compromised and that the secure hash operations used to produce the encryption keys and MAC keys are secure, the connection should be secure and effectively independent from previous connections.
-Attackers cannot use known encryption keys or MAC secrets to compromise the master_secret without breaking the secure hash operations.
+Provided that the master_secret has not been compromised and that the secure hash operations used to produce the record protection kayes are secure, the connection should be secure and effectively independent from previous connections.
+Attackers cannot use known keys to compromise the master_secret without breaking the secure hash operations.

 Sessions cannot be resumed unless both the client and server agree.
 If either